natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

   stabilizationWindowSeconds: 300
 ```

-When the metrics indicate that the target should be scaled down the algorithm looks
+When the metrics indicate that the target should be scaled in the algorithm looks
 into previously computed desired states and uses the highest value from the specified
 interval.
 In above example all desired states from the past 5 minutes will be considered.